 Many hours were spent researching in an attempt to duplicate as many features as possible of an original 100-year-old Victorian Mansion.
 This was combined with features of a contemporary, fully computerised home using Cbus, Starserve, Minder and a security system incorporating infra red colour cameras.
 Modern features include an in-home gold theatre room, modern kitchen and luxurious bathrooms.
 These modern facilities are blended with Victorian features like large cornices embossed with gold leaf, marble floors, wrought iron verandas, slate roof, double hung windows, large skirtings and architraves and marble fire places.

 The front door and frame was hand-made from 80-year-old recycled Oregon timber.
-The staircase was made by Melbourne and Sydney Stairs and had specially desgined handrails and newel posts of sizes used during the Victorian era, fabricated from brush box and cast iron.
+The staircase was made by Melbourne Stairs and had specially desgined handrails and newel posts of sizes used during the Victorian era, fabricated from brush box and cast iron.

 The verandas are constructed of cast iron posts and fretwork with timber-lined and painted eaves and Spanish slate roof.
 The open fireplaces are marble – one black and one white – which compliments such a grand home.
 Parquetry flooring together with the use of European appliances adorns the magnificent kitchen family room.
 Plumbing fixtures were hand selected and imported from England.